 - Instead of rolling into balls with your hands, you can also use a cookie scoop

-- Make sure you leave a bit of space between them.
+- Make sure you leave a bit of space between them on the cookie sheet.
 They will spread out just a smidge while baking.

 How to store